hawnazritgithub/Codes-for-bread-quality-assesment/README.md

 # Codes-for-bread-quality-assesment
-## The following codes were written for investigating the difference among different treatments in both day 0 and 10.
+## The following codes were written for making plots to investigate the difference among different treatments in both day 0 and 10.
 # Walkthrough the code files
 This repository contains R code to plot various bread quality assessment types.
 To start working on it first load your dataset and convert it to a dataframe using:
 ## Select file 1 and file 2 for comparisons